-I finished this book a couple of days ago and I’ve been avoiding writing a post about it ever since.
+I finished The Beginner’s Goodbye a couple of days ago and I’ve been avoiding writing a post about it ever since.
 I’m struggling to find the right words to tell you how I feel about this book without sounding trite.

 I could say I loved this book from start to finish.